 According to Deloitte, 75% of companies believe that using people analytics is “important,” but only 8% believe their organization is “strong” in this area.

-This gap between what companies want and what companies are doing when it comes to their people analytics for recruitment represents a huge opportunity for recruitment to take advantage of and become industry leaders.
+This gap between what companies want and what companies are doing when it comes to their talent management represents a huge opportunity for HR leaders to take advantage of and become industry leaders.

-- Workplace diversity: measure and increase workplace diversity through analyzing your demographics and assessing where bottlenecks exist.
+- Workplace diversity: Measure and increase workplace diversity through analyzing your demographic groups and assessing where blockages in your process exist.

-- Find a people analytics champion.
-Implementing people analytics for recruitment needs organizational support.
-Find someone with the right authority to champion the cause and greenlight the resources (time and money) required to implement people analytics into your recruitment process.
+- Find a technology champion.
+Implementing talent-based technology requires organizational support.
+Find someone with the right authority to champion the cause and green light the resources required to implement people analytics into your recruitment process.

-- Start with one problem you want to collect data for (e.g., turnover).
-Is there a quick and easy win?
+- Start with one problem you want to collect data for.
+Is there a quick and easy win, such as getting a handle on your turnover?
 Starting with a small test reduces your risk and creates fast proof-of-concept and potential ROI.

 - Build (or buy) people analytics expertise.
 People analytics requires someone with existing familiarity with statistics or someone who’s eager, willing, and able to learn how to use people analytics software.
 People analytics expert Mark Berry recommends partnering with the right vendor:

 Rightly positioned and properly executed, partnerships with vendors will pay a multiplier several times greater than the return on investment in your own technology.

 - Leverage internal resources when possible.
 For example, a colleague in IT can help you with data collection and cleansing or an analyst from another department can assist with data analysis.
 An AI-based solution can help teams can generate insights on their own.